Signed Into Law

 Which agencies enforce SB823?

-SB823 is enforced by Department of State Health Services (DSHS), Public Health Districts, Counties and Municipalities.
+SB823 is enforced by Counties, Department of State Health Services (DSHS), Municipalities and Public Health Districts.

 Q

-The compliance urgency for SB823 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB823 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q